fightingff/AI/README.md

 ## **cGAN**

+- **cGAN with labels**

     - Conditional Generative Adversarial Networks, actually is not very different from the normal GAN.
 It just uses a two-layer FC to do label embedding, and concatening the result to the input.

     - In my implementation, ignited by **transformer**, I just use addition instead of concatening to reduce the model size to fasten converging.

+- **Pix2Pix GAN**

+    - Instead of embedding of labels, it uses the input image as the condition to generate the output image.

+    - Here, I employ some optimization as follows

+        - Reduce batch size, which seems to be a good way to gain reliable results

+        - Use smoothed loss to make the model converge more steadily, where I find the least square loss is a good choice compared with the cross-entropy and L1 loss

+        - Replace the deterministic maxpooling with the convolutional layer with stride 2, which can make the model generate more details

+    - However, the result is still not so good without a fine-tuned hyperparameters and a large computational resource.
+Anyway, at least I can recognize some architectural features of the building in the generated image, hhh.

+    - Besides, I do a reversed task for fun.
+It shows that the model truly grabs some features of the input image like horizontal lines, but it's still not good enough to generate a clear and sharp image.
+What's more interesting,  the generator seems to find a tricky to cheat the discriminator by generating a image with scattered squares after some epoches, which is, f**k.